-1. Annual Evaluation Process and Retention Review
+1. Annual Review Process and Retention Review

-a.
-Annual evaluation and retention review.
 Department heads evaluate tenured and tenure-track faculty members annually.
-For information on the annual evaluation of faculty, please refer to Part II of this manual.
-In accordance with the Faculty Handbook (3.8.2; 3.11.3.4), tenure-track faculty members receive an annual retention review in addition to the annual evaluation.
+For information on the annual review of faculty, please refer to Part II of this manual.
+In accordance with the Faculty Handbook (3.8.2; 3.11.3.4), tenure-track faculty members receive an annual retention review in addition to (and at The University of Tennessee, Knoxville and the University of Tennessee Space Institute, coincident with) the annual performance and planning review.
 The specific criteria for the evaluation and review of tenure-track faculty must be described in collegiate and/or departmental bylaws.